stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 There are a few interesting things to point out in this code:

 1. We import `rts.mjs` and `fact.req.mjs` to load the exported functions from our WebAssembly module.
-2. `handleFact` is an asynchronous function that creates an instance of Asterius with the global `WASM` module, as a CFW global variable, and calls the exported function `fact` with some input.
+2. `handleFact` is an asynchronous function that creates an instance of Asterius with the global `WASM` module, as a Workers global variable, and calls the exported function `fact` with some input.
-3. `handleRequest` handles the request of the CFW.
+3. `handleRequest` handles the request of the Workers.
 It expects a `POST` request, with a parameter called `param` in the request body.
 If `param` is a number, it calls `handleFact` to respond with the result of `fact`.
 4. Using the Service Workers API, we listen to the `fetch` event that will respond with the result of `handleRequest`.

-We need to build and bundle our code in a single JavaScript file, because CFW accepts only one script per worker.
+We need to build and bundle our code in a single JavaScript file, because Workers accepts only one script per worker.
 Fortunately, Asterius comes with Parcel.js, which will bundle all the necessary code in a single JavaScript file.

 ```sh
 ahc-link \